 Temp and Humidity

 Begonias also love high humidity.
-Rex Begonias, in particular, are fuzzy when it comes to its humidity requirements so make sure to keep air humidity high while making sure not to encourage the growth of powdery mildew (6).
+Many begonia rex varieties, in particular, are fuzzy when it comes to its humidity requirements so make sure to keep air humidity high while making sure not to encourage the growth of powdery mildew (6).

 How Much Water Does it Need?